surifirstpin/biplus_documentation/docs/Visualization.md

 ## Funnel chart :

+A funnel chart is composed from a single set of numbers and a single set of labels.
+In AcuBi, this information can be oriented vertically (one column with labels, and one column with numbers) or horizontally (a single row with numbers, and the column headers are the labels).
+The chart can work with both pivoted and non-pivoted data.

 This section describes the editing option for bubble chart in visualization.

  **5.** To access the bubble chart click on **Bubble** tab under **general** section.